Wannabe: Reception

 When the music video first appeared on the British cable network the Box, it was selected so frequently that it reached the top of the viewers' chart within two hours.
-It stayed at number one for thirteen weeks until it was replaced by the Spice Girls' next music video, for "Say You'll Be There".
-At its peak, up to fifteen percent of the 250,000 weekly telephone requests to the Box were for "Wannabe", and it was aired up to seventy times a week, becoming the most requested track in the channel's history.
+It stayed at number one for 13 weeks until it was replaced by the Spice Girls' next music video, for "Say You'll Be There".
+At its peak, up to 15 per cent of the 250,000 weekly telephone requests to the Box were for "Wannabe", and it was aired up to 70 times a week, becoming the most requested track in the channel's history.
 "Wannabe" won Best Dance Video at the 1997 MTV Video Music Awards, and Best Video at the 1997 Comet Media Awards.
 It was also nominated for Best British Video at the 1997 BRIT Awards and was ranked at number forty-one in the 100 Greatest Pop Videos of all time by Channel 4.

 In 2015, Billboard included the video for "Wannabe" in their list of the Top Ten Most Iconic Girl Group Music Videos of All Time, noting: "They were basically unknown to U.S. audiences when the video for debut single 'Wannabe' -- a riotous, one-shot stroll through the Girls gleefully messing up some posh U.K. soiree -- premiered, but by the end of the four-minute clip, we knew absolutely everything we needed to know about the Spice Girls.
 You get the individual personalities of all five members, the infectious togetherness of the group at large, and most importantly, the sense that they were coming to absolutely blast through American pop music and mess up everything we previously thought we knew."

-To coincide with the Spice25 release on 29 October 2021, the Spice Girls released a lyric video for “Wannabe”, set inside the Midland Grand Hotel.
+To coincide with the Spice25 release on 29 October 2021, the Spice Girls released a lyric video for "Wannabe", set inside the Midland Grand Hotel.